At First Sight

 Written by Gamble Breaux, Troy Nababan & Leon Todorovich.

 The Real Housewives of Melbourne star, Gamble, takes us home, with summer vibes.

-Features in the upcoming new season of The Real Housewives Of Melbourne
+Features in The Real Housewives Of Melbourne

 “I wrote Barrenjoey Road, about the moments in my adult life, when I have thought, I want to go home.
 Logic breaks the thought, reminding me that I am home.